Hadokane/CCI_PP4_Radicool_Store/README.md

 This section is built with adaptability in mind, as the background is also easily changeable - through a single CSS line - to match the theme of the collection.
 An image such as the above hero image, a different gradient, block colour or repeating pattern could all be implemented to complement the theme.

-This helps the section to stand out to a user while also increasing sales/click-throughs for both the band/brand.
+This helps the section to stand out to users while increasing sales/conversions.

 ---